pyOpenSci/python-package-guide/tests/tests-ci.md

 # Run tests with Continuous Integration

 Running your [test suite locally](run-tests) is useful as you develop code and also test new features or changes to the code base.
 However, you also will want to setup Continuous Integration (CI) to run your tests online.
 CI allows you to run all of your tests in the cloud.
-While you may only be able to run tests locally on a specific operating system that you run, in CI you can specify tests to run both on various versions of Python and across different operating systems.
+While you may only be able to run tests locally on a specific operating system, using CI you can specify tests to run both on various versions of Python and across different operating systems.

 CI can also be triggered for pull requests and pushes to your repository.
 This means that every pull request that you, your maintainer team or a contributor submit, can be tested.
 In the end CI testing ensures your code continues to run as expected even as changes are made to the code base.